 Don’t pay a premium for proof coins

 Proof coins are special edition coins, struck for collectors and often mounted in a special case.
+Since these coins are manufactured primarily for collectors, the focus is on their appearance, and not their grade.
+The coins are made using special dies that have been treated with chemicals and sanded down through industrial processes, in order to smoothen the face of the dies.
+As a result, when proof coins are produced, they tend to have a frosted look and the design elements stand out, in contrast to the field area.
+They are not manufactured for circulation and are meant for use solely as collectables.
+Therefore, their ornamental value is greater than regular gold coins.
 They are almost always more expensive than their counterparts and sold mainly for their collector’s value.
 For investment purposes, choose regular gold coins or bars and find a reputable gold dealer when buying gold online.

 Don’t buy coins just for historical value